-- 6. In the Actions column, click the notepad icon . - 7.
-In the appropriate column(s), enter the replacement amount in each period column.
+- 6. In the Actions column, click the edit icon O. - In the appropriate column(s), enter the replacement amount in each period column.
 If needed, you can revert the column value changes you made back to their original amounts by clicking X in the Actions column.
 For more information, see Reverting back to the original one-time adjustment amounts.